 Test Garden Tip: Most orchids are the exception to this rule.
 They need a potting medium that gives even better air circulation than the typical soilless mix.
-Bark chunks are used for potting some orchids, while other types need only a slatted wooden basket or a slab of wood.
+Bark chunks or moss are used for potting some orchids, while other types only need a slatted wooden basket or a slab of wood.

 One easy rule: Use room-temperature water when possible.
 Cold water can harm roots and foliage, and hot water can kill plants instantly.
 Also, allow tap water to sit for several hours to evaporate any dissolved chemicals.
 Softened water contains sodium that can accumulate in the soil and burn plant roots when used over time.
 Use an outdoor tap for plant water, or install a tap for watering plants before the point where the line enters the softener.

-Watering plants in the morning allows any moisture on the foliage to evaporate before evening; foliage that remains cool and wet during evening and nighttime hours is more prone to disease.
-This is especially important for disease-prone plants such as tomatoes and roses.
+Watering plants in the morning allows any moisture on the foliage to evaporate before evening; foliage that remains cool and wet during evening and nighttime hours is more likely to develop a disease.
+This tip is especially crucial for certain disease-prone plants like tomatoes and roses.

-Another must: Containers need drainage holes so plants are not left sitting in water.
+Another must: Containers need drainage holes so plants aren't left sitting in water.
 You can place saucers under pots to catch and hold rain or extra water, but remove any excess water left after about an hour to prevent root rot and excessive sogginess in the soil.

-Before watering always check soil moisture by poking your finger into the soil.
+Before watering, always check soil moisture by poking your finger into the soil.
 Only water if the soil feels dry.
 Wet soil can be tricky, because when roots drown and die, the overwatered plant often droops, making you think it needs more water.
-Checking the soil moisture prevents you from compounding the problem with even more water.
+Checking the soil moisture prevents you from making the problem worse with even more water.

 If a plant has dried out completely, submerge the pot in water to its rim to allow the soil to soak up moisture from the top and the bottom.
 Submerging is usually an easy way to water dried-out hanging plants as well; use a tub or sink, and leave the pot there until air bubbles have stopped appearing.

-Various types of plants have different watering requirements: Think about the differences between cacti, which prefer infrequent watering, and cannas, which prefer constantly moist soil.
+Various types of plants have different watering requirements: Cacti prefer infrequent watering, while cannas like constantly moist soil.
 In general, plants with a lot of leaf surface or soft, lush foliage are thirstier than those with less foliage or waxy leaves.
 Plants with silver, fuzzy leaves also typically need less water.

-Every time you water a potted plant, nutrients leach out of the drain holes along with the excess water.
-An easy way to deal with fertilization is to use time-release organic fertilizers.
+Every time you water a potted plant, nutrients leak out of the drain holes along with the excess water.
+An easy way to add nutrients back into the soil is to use time-release organic fertilizers.
 Soil microbes activate organic fertilizers, which slowly release their nutrients to plants.